annotation/text-fabric/docs/core/Text.md

     So far, text formats only result in plain text.
     A TF-app (`tf.applib.app`) may define and implement extra text formats which may invoke all HTML+CSS styling that you can think of.

+### The T.text() function

+The way th `tf.core.text.Text.text` responds to its parameters may look complicated, but the retionale is that the defaults should be sensible.

+Consider the simplest call to this function: `T.text(node)`.
+This will apply the default format to `node`.
+If `node` is non-slot, then in most cases the default format will be applied to the slots contained in `node`.

+But for special node types, where the best representation is not obtained by descending down to the contained slot nodes, the dataset may define special default types that use other features to furnish a decent representation.

+!!! explanation "lexemes"
+    In some corpora case this happens for the type of lexemes: `lex`.
+    Lexemes contain their occurrences
+    as slots, but the representation of a lexeme is not the string of its occurrences, but resides in a feature such as `voc_lex_utf8` (vocalized lexeme in Unicode).

+    If the dataset defines the format `lex-default={lex} `, this is the only thing needed to regulate the representation of a lexeme.

+    Hence, `T.text(lx)` results in the lexeme representation of `lx`.

+    But if you really want to print out all occurrences of lexeme `lx`, you can say `T.text(lx, descend=True)`.

+!!! explanation "words and signs"
+    In some corpora the characters or signs are the slot level, and there is a non slot level of words.
+    Some text formats are best defined on signs, others best on words.

+    For example, if words are associated with lexemes, stored in a word feature `lex`, we can define a text format

+    ```lex-orig-full=word#{lex} ```

+    When you call `T.text(n)` for a non-slot, non-word node,
+    normally the node will be replaced by the slot nodes it contains,
+    before applying the template in the format.
+    But if you pass a format that specifies a different node type,
+    nodes will be replaced by contained nodes of that type.
+So

+    ```T.text(n, fmt='lex-orig-full')```

+    will lookup all word nodes under *n* and apply the template `{lex}` to them.

+!!! caution "same and different behaviours"
+    The consequences of the rules might be unexpected in some cases.
+    Here are a few observations:

+    * formats like `phrase-default` can be implicitly invoked for phrase nodes, but `descend=True` prevents that;
+    * when a format targeted at phrases is invoked for phrase nodes, `descend=True` will not cause the expansion of those nodes to slot nodes, because the phrase node is already expanded to the target type of the format;

+!!! hint "memory aid"
+    *   If *fmt* is explicitly passed, it will be the format used no matter what, and it determines the level of the nodes to descend to;
+    *   Descending is the norm, it can only be prevented by setting default formats for node types or by passing `descend=False` to `T.text()`;
+    *   `descend=True` is stronger than type-specific default formats, but weaker than explicitly passed formats;
+    *   **Pass `explain=True` for a dynamic explanation.**

+!!! note "Non slot nodes allowed"
+    In most cases, the nodes fed to `T.text()` are slots, and the formats are templates that use features that are defined for slots.

+    But nothing prevents you to define a format for non-slot nodes, and use features
+    defined for a non-slot node type.

+    If, for example, your slot type is *glyph*, and you want a format that renders lexemes, which are not defined for glyphs but for words, you can just define a format in terms of word features.

+    It is your responsibility to take care to use the formats for node types for which they make sense.

+!!! caution "Escape whitespace in formats"
+    When defining formats in `otext.tf`,
+    if you need a newline or tab in the format, specify it as `\n` and `\t`.